What is Horse Race?

 - This game can be played in rounds and repeated until the players are too drunk to continue the game.

-As you can see, this horse race drinking game is fun and easy to learn, and it can be a great classic to add to your party game rotation.
+As you can see, this game is fun and easy to learn, and it can be a great classic to add to your party game rotation.
 This game can get players drunk fast, however, so be sure everyone plays in moderation.
-As the host, try to make sure those who have had too much to drink stop when they need to, and make sure no one drives after playing this horse race drinking game.
-Finally, this horse race drinking game should only be played by adults.
+As the host, try to make sure those who have had too much to drink stop when they need to, and make sure no one drives after playing this game.
+Finally, this game should only be played by adults.

 Now that you’ve mastered the basics of Horse Race, it’s time to try some changes to the original game.
-Variations on the rules can make this horse race drinking game more fun for the players, so here are a few to try:
+Variations on the rules can make this game more fun for the players, so here are a few to try:

 - If the group is small, make sure everyone picks a different suit.
 Larger groups won’t have to worry about this, but if you’re playing with just a few people, the game won’t be very fun if there’s no winner in a round.
 Therefore, encourage everyone to pick something different to avoid this problem.